 I pitched my second client and it seemed as if timing was on my side because they mentioned how they were considering taking on a staff writer.
 I am still working with that client and even secured a raise a few months ago.

 Did you have trouble setting the price and asking for what you’re worth?
 Why or why not?

 I still have trouble with this.
-At first, I was stuck in the mindset that I need to be flexible with my price and not appear too greedy.
-I also have a tendency to quote my rates for assignments based on how much I think the client can pay.
+At first, I was stuck in the mindset that I need to be flexible and not appear too greedy.
+I also have a tendency to quote rates based on how much I think the client can pay.